01 of 09

 02 of 09

-The Boston Butt is a big rectangular block of a pork roast.
-One side of it is covered in fat.
+The Boston butt is a big rectangular block of a pork roast with one side covered in fat.
 There is no need to do much trimming or preparation of the roast itself.
 Try removing any loose pieces of fat, but other than that, it should be ready to go.

-We want to maximize flavor and tenderness and to do this you want to start with an injection marinade.
+To maximize flavor and tenderness use an injection marinade.
 This requires a meat injector.
 The marinade needs to be a fine solution without large bits of seasonings which will clog the needle.
-You can use... most any herb or spice, but they need to be ground to a fine powder.
+You can use any herb or spice, but they need to be ground to a fine powder.
 Use a mortar and pestle or a spice grinder to get to this consistency.
-One good strategy is to use the spice rub that will be going on the outside in the injection marinade.
-Combine with equal parts vinegar (either white or cider) and water.
+One good strategy is to use the same spice rub in the injection marinade and the outside of the meat.
+Combine the rub with equal parts vinegar (either white or cider) and water.
 Mix well and load into the meat injector.

 03 of 09

-With the injection done it is time to apply the spice rub.
-Before you do this pat the meat dry with paper towels.
-This will help the rub stick to the meat and not run off before it hits the charcoal grill.
-A good pulled pork rub can be pretty much any combination of herbs, spices, and salt (which is optional actually).
+With the injection done, now apply the spice rub.
+Pat the meat dry with paper towels to help the rub stick to the meat and not run off before it hits the charcoal grill.
+A good pulled pork rub can be pretty much any combination of herbs, spices, and salt (which is optional).
 It should be a fine, powdery mixture.

 04 of 09

 Converting a full-sized charcoal grill to smoking is easy.
 Start with a clean grill, making sure that any previous ashes have been removed.
 It is best to light the charcoal with a charcoal chimney.
 This makes lighting the charcoal easier, but will also allow you to light more charcoal later if you need more coals.

 The aluminum pans need to fit inside the grill, covering no more than half the grill.
 These are the water and drip pan.